circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 }
 ```

-### Vote Keeper
+#### Vote Keeper
-#### Data Structures
+##### Data Structures
-The Vote Keeper is concerned with keeping track of the votes received and the thresholds seen for each round.
+The Vote Keeper is concerned with keeping track of the votes received and the thresholds of votes observed for each round.

 ```rust
 pub struct VoteKeeper<C>